Territorial Force: Battle of the Somme

 There were eight first-line territorial divisions on the Western Front at the start of the Battle of the Somme on 1 July 1916.
 Two of them, the 46th (North Midland) Division and the 56th (1/1st London) Division, went into action on the first day in a disastrous attack on the Gommecourt Salient, a diversionary operation conducted by the Third Army.
 Two more territorial divisions, the 48th (South Midland) and the 49th (West Riding), were among the initial 25 divisions of the Fourth Army, which bore the brunt of the fighting during the four and a half months of the Somme offensive.
 The 49th Division was committed piecemeal on the first day to the fighting around the Schwaben Redoubt, and two battalions of the 48th Division were attached to the 4th Division and participated in the first day's fighting.

-The 48th Division itself went into action on 16 July, and by the end of September the remaining four territorial divisions – the 47th (1/2nd London), 50th (Northumbrian), 51st (Highland) and 55th (West Lancashire) – had relieved battle-weary units and gone into action.
+The 48th Division went into action on 16 July, and by the end of September the remaining four territorial divisions – the 47th (1/2nd London), 50th (Northumbrian), 51st (Highland) and 55th (West Lancashire) – had relieved tired units and gone into action.
 Although the 46th Division's poor performance at Gommecourt cemented a perception that it was a failed unit and the 49th Division's standing was little better, the territorials generally emerged from the Somme with enhanced reputations.
-This was echoed by Brigadier-General C. B. Prowse, a brigade commander in the 4th Division, who commented, "I did not before think much of the territorials, but by God they can fight."
+This was echoed by Brigadier-General Charles Prowse, a brigade commander in the 4th Division, who commented, "I did not before think much of the territorials, but by God they can fight".
 The Battle of the Somme marked the high point of the Territorial Force as a recognisable entity distinct from the regular and New Army forces.
-It suffered some 84,000 casualties during the offensive, and the indiscriminate replacement of these with recruits who had been conscripted into the army rather than volunteering specifically for the Territorial Force marked the beginning of the end for the territorial identity.
+It suffered some 84,000 casualties during the offensive and the indiscriminate replacement of these with recruits who had been conscripted into the army, rather than volunteering for the Territorial Force, marked the beginning of the end for the territorial identity.